mikecroucher/Jupyter-Matrix-Matrix/README.md

 For highest performance, you should use a version of numpy that has been linked against a high performance BLAS library such as [OpenBLAS](http://www.openblas.net/) or the Intel MKL(https://software.intel.com/en-us/intel-mkl).
 The [Anaconda Python](https://www.continuum.io/downloads) distribution includes the Intel MKL by default on Windows and Linux (Mac includes its own high performance BLAS library).

-# Some results
+# Results

-The full notebooks are available in the **results** folder.
-Here are the headline numbers when using Anaconda Python linked against the MKL (i.e the default install at the time of writing).

-* Dell XPS9560, May 2017, Max size 10000x10000, 141 Gflops
-* Mid 2014 Macbook Pro, May 2017, Max Size 10000x10000, 169 Gflops
+If you look at individual results notebooks you'll notice that the notebooks have evolved a little over time.
+The core computation is always the same though.

+## Cloud

 * Azure Notebook, May 2017, Max size 1000x1000, 263 Gflops
 * Amazon c4x4xlarge, September 2017, Max size 10000x10000, 333 Gflops
 * Amazon c5x18xlarge, November 2017, Max size 10000x10000, 1366 Gflops

+## Laptops

+* Mid 2014 Macbook Pro, May 2017, Max Size 10000x10000, 169 Gflops
+* [Dell XPS9560](results/laptops/Dell_XPS9560.ipynb), May 2017, Max size 10000x10000, 141 Gflops

+## HPC Clusters

+Results from various traditional HPC Clusters.